Parabolic subalgebras, parabolic buildings and parabolic projection

 \acknowledge

-The first author thanks Vladimir Sou\v cek, Paul Gauduchon, Tony Dooley, Daniel Clarke and Amine Chakhchoukh for helpful discussions, and the Eduard \v Cech Institute, grant number GA CR P201/12/G028, for financial support.
-Both authors are immensely grateful to Fran Burstall and Alastair King for their comments and ideas.
+The first author thanks Vladimir Sou\v cek, Paul Gauduchon, Robert Marsh, Tony Dooley, Daniel Clarke and Amine Chakhchoukh for helpful discussions, and the Eduard \v Cech Institute, grant number GA CR P201/12/G028, for financial support.
+We are also immensely grateful to Fran Burstall and Alastair King for their comments and ideas.